davidhuynhbooks/davidhuynhbooks-4cbfd/content/pages/index.md

       Did you know that children who are taught problem solving skills are smarter, more independent, and more creative?  **It's true!**

+      Did you also know that everyone, including children, learn more readily when they are happy?  **That's true, too!**

+      My books are funny and educational, with the full intention of making children and parents happy while learning problem solving tools and techniques.
   - type: portfolio_section
     section_id: latest-projects
     layout_style: tiles